MathewKing/mcp2210-linux/README.md

 MCP2210 driver for Linux
 ========================

-This is a Linux device driver for the mcp2210 USB-to-SPI bridge.
-It includes a userland utility for testing, configuration and control and currently builds as an out-of-tree module.
+This is a Linux device driver for the [Microchip mcp2210 USB-to-SPI bridge](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en556614).
+It currently builds as an out-of-tree module and includes a userland utility for testing, configuration, control and spi messaging via spidev.
+(There are other userland utilities for doing spi through [spidev](https://www.kernel.org/doc/Documentation/spi/spidev)).

 This is a USB interface driver, NOT a usbhid driver!
 The MCP2210 isn't a device that interfaces with humans, and they only choose the HID interface to avoid the hassle of writing and maintaining drivers for every other platform.
 However, it means that you use this whole layer of software, protocols, drivers, etc that you don't really need.
 Therefore, this driver skips that layer and communicates directly with the device via standard interrupt URBs (not hid reports).